CookieVortex/Spigot-Minecraft/README.md

 [Permission Tag] Nickname: Message

-## - Commands
+## - ScoreBoard

-When entering a command in the chat /sb, a table is displayed on the right, which already has:

-Player name
-Player Biome
+Now you do not need to update the table every time to get updated data, now everything happens automatically and is updated every tick (1 second divided by 20).

+Updated statistics show the number of blocks destroyed (all types)

+Amount of damage dealt to creatures

+Number of monsters killed

-Number of players online
+Number of player deaths

-Fixed a bug with fuzzy weather setting
+Time played on the server (in minutes or hours)

+Player Level

+Ping of the player (I could not check, because I play through the localhost)